drshahizan/software-engineering/proposal/submission/sec02/Tempest/readme.md

 Don't forget to hit the :star: if you like this repo.

-# Proposal : Baddl Umrah Management System
+# Proposal : Baddal Hajj and Umrah Management System

-## Baddl Umrah Management System
+## Baddal Hajj and Umrah Management System

 ### Group Tempest :
 1.Muhammad Anas Bin Mohd Pikri (A21SC0464)